Unboxed-Software/solana-course/content/token-program.md

 A Token Account holds Tokens of a specific `mint` and has a specified `owner` of the account.
 Only the `owner`  is authorized to decrease the Token Account balance while anyone can send Tokens to the Token Account to increase its balance.

 To create a token account using the `spl-token` library, you can use the `createAccount` function.
-The `createAccount` function returns the `Pubickey` of the new token account.
+The `createAccount` function returns the `Publickey` of the new token account.

 This function requires the following arguments: